-The Department of Materials Science and Engineering (DMSE) seeks candidates for a tenure track faculty position to begin July 1, 2022 or on a mutually agreed date thereafter.
-Faculty duties include teaching at the graduate and undergraduate levels, research, and supervision of student research in DMSE.
+The Department of Materials Science and Engineering (DMSE) seeks candidates for a tenure track faculty position to begin July 1, 2023 or on a mutually agreed date thereafter.
+Faculty duties include teaching at the undergraduate and graduate levels, advising students, conducting original scholarly research and developing course materials at the graduate and undergraduate levels.
 The search is for candidates to be hired at the assistant professor level; under special circumstances, however, an untenured associate or senior faculty appointment is possible, commensurate with experience.

 We seek candidates with proven excellence in the science and engineering of materials in manufacturing systems.
 Example industrial sectors of application include transportation, information technology, health or energy.
 Examples of devices include microelectronic circuits, memories, microphotonic systems, sensors, or multifunctional devices for targeted applications.
 We seek candidates with prior exposure or a vision for the challenges of the field, encompassing sustainable manufacturing, enhanced productivity, quality control, recycling and reuse or supply chain integration.
 Prior experience in industry is desirable.